 This may not be the case for everyone.
 I don’t think everyone cares to read.
 And that’s fine.
 As for me and my brain, I am far more creative and just happier when I’m regularly reading.

 That said, here is my list.
 I’ve really been wanting to dive into more biographies and more fiction this year.
 Self-help continues to be one of my favorite genres.
-I want to focus more on the lives of others (instead of obsessing over my own) and being taken away into the worlds the fictitious characters who make me ponder, laugh, cry and question myself.
+I want to focus more on the lives of others (instead of obsessing over my own) and being taken away into the worlds the fictitious characters.

 Also, I have no number goal of how many books I want to read.
 Some months will be easy to consume 3-4 books and there may be times where I go months without touching a book.
 So what.
 This isn’t high school.
 I’m not going to force myself to read.
 It will be organic or nothing at all.
 Still, having a list, I feel at least makes it easy for me to slide through to my library, Amazon or Audible accounts to quickly grab something of interest.

-Many of my books are written by women and especially women of color.
+Many of these books are written by women and especially women of color.

 I’m cool with that.